mbasak99/port-scanner-go/README.md

 Checking all the ports definitely makes it take some time, even on my Ryzen 9 9900X :skull:.
 I want to see if using Go threads would speed this process up.
 Gonna time both.

+So after implementing multi-threading in Go for this I've found some interesting results.
+When scanning ports 1-2024 it was a toss up on whether multi-threading had any benefit, the results would range from 0.8x (multi-threading is faster) to 1.64x (multi-threading is slower).
+Where the multi-threading really shines is the 1-65535 test.
+It *always* beat the single-threaded logic, and would handly beat it too, from 0.16x to 0.3x.

+While goroutines are lightweight and easy to spawn, it isn't a zero-cost feature.
+You really have to think about using when you're working with large numbers.
+Overall this was a pretty neat experiment, was interesting learning a little about using the Dial function and understanding how it works over the ports of a given device, also learned how to implement and debate when to integrate multi-threading :+1:.

 # Steps to run this project
 `go run main.go`